JcBonassin/Easy-Weather-frontend/Readme.md

 ![Easy Weather](https://user-images.githubusercontent.com/72950188/140430595-8c8bad48-77e2-4889-ac7e-f3e86858a098.png)
 <div align="center" >
-<p>With this Ruby on Rails based webapp, you can easily update your photos few other stuff.</p>
+<p>With this Ruby on Rails and JavaScrip based webapp, you can easily check the weather in any city.</p>
 </div>

 # Hello